Mittageisen: Release

 "Mittageisen" was released as a single in the UK by Polydor in September 1979.
 The record was promoted as a double A-side release at the time, but only "Mittageisen" charted on the UK Singles Chart, where it peaked at number 47.
 Nevertheless, "Love in a Void"—but not "Mittageisen"—was included on the band's 1981 singles compilation Once Upon a Time/The Singles, which compiled all their A-sides up to that time, and later on the 2006 remastered edition of Join Hands.
 Putative A-side "Mittageisen" later appeared on the band's B-side compilation Downside Up.

 Legacy

+The Swiss band Mittageisen was named after this song.

-"Mittageisen" was covered and sampled by Massive Attack as "Superpredators (Metal Postcard)" in 1997 for the soundtrack to the film The Jackal. and on "Metal Banshee" a dub version of "Superpredators" included in the 2018 reissue of Mezzanine.
+The music of "Mittageisen" was heavily sampled by Massive Attack for "Superpredators (Metal Postcard)" in 1997 for the soundtrack to the film The Jackal. and on "Metal Banshee" a dub version of "Superpredators" included in the 2018 reissue of Mezzanine.
 Robert Smith of the Cure said: "I loved all their early singles, especially 'Metal Postcard'."